 1. ENGL 3820.
 ENGL 3810 is encouraged, but not required.

-3. Three other courses in the ENMD or ENRN areas (literature written before 1700).
-At least one of these courses should be at the 4000-level.
+2. Four other courses in ENMD or ENRN areas (literature written before 1700).
+At least two of these courses should be at the 4000-level.

 Students admitted to this program may count twelve hours of ENRN courses towards their 30 hours of coursework for the English major.